-My research takes place at the intersections of sociology, gender studies, and Latin American and Caribbean studies.
-Engaged in both academic and activist life in Costa Rica, I am particularly interested in exploring how sexuality operates transnationally.
+Rivers-Moore’s research takes place at the intersections of sociology, gender studies, and Latin American and Caribbean studies.
+Engaged in both academic and activist life in Costa Rica, she particularly interested in exploring how sexuality operates transnationally.
 Other research interests include gendered affective labour, travel and tourism, race and ethnicity, postcolonial and transnational feminisms, and qualitative methods.

 The story of sex tourism in the Gringo Gulch neighborhood of San José, Costa Rica could be easily cast as the exploitation of poor local women by privileged North American men—men who are in a position to take advantage of the vast geopolitical inequalities that make Latin American women into suppliers of low-cost sexual labor.
 But in Gringo Gulch, Megan Rivers-Moore tells a more nuanced story, demonstrating that all the actors intimately entangled in the sex tourism industry—sex workers, sex tourists, and the state—use it as a strategy for getting ahead.